 A lot has been said about the differences in organisational construct when tackling a particular project versus dealing with the business as usual (BAU) tasks associated with running your firm.

 What methodology works best?
-Do you fully embrace Agile or are you wedded to Waterfall, or do you, like most organisations, implement a blend of the two and benefit from a mixed output as a result.
+Do you fully embrace Agile or are you wedded to Waterfall ?
+Or do you implement a blend of the two and benefit from a mixed output as a result, like most organisations?

 Whatever method you use, when the goal is achieved (or shelved) there’s invariably a time in every change project where the team members go their separate ways, back to either BAU activities or to saddle up and ride again onto the next project.
 The famous cross functional teams we’ve heard so much about in recent times tend to dissolve back into the organisation only to be called upon when the next business case gets its funding approved.